twowaits/SDE-Interview-Questions/Expedia/README.md

 - Given an input string, reverse the string word by word.
     ```
     For example,
-    Givens = "the sky is blue",
+    Given = "the sky is blue",
     return "blue is sky the".
     ```
 - Find the maximum sum of the subarray.

 - We define a `k-subsequence` of an array as follows:

- 1) it is a subsequence of consecutive elements in the array.
+ 1) It is a subsequence of consecutive elements in the array.

- 2) the sum of the subsequence's elements s is evenly divisible by k`(i.e. s % k == 0)`.
+ 2) The sum of the subsequence's elements s is evenly divisible by k`(i.e. s % k == 0)`.
   Given an integer and input array, find out the number of k-subsequences.
   Example: k=3 and array be `[1 2 3 4 1] `
   Output: 4 `({1 2},{1,2,3},{2,3,4},{3})`.